sighupio/fury-kubernetes-aws/README.md

 EOF
 ```

-> the variable `TERRAFORM_STATE_BUCKET_NAME` was set in previous commands, in case you are using a different shell session and the env is not initialed change it with the name of the bucket previously created and set the region accordingly
+> The variable `TERRAFORM_STATE_BUCKET_NAME` was set in previous commands, in case you are using a different shell session and the env is not initialized change it with the name of the bucket previously created and set the region accordingly

 ---

 ## create ssh credential

-create new ssh credential to be used key for accessing the new machines
+Create a new ssh credential to be used as the key pair to access the new machines

-> this step is not mandatory, you can use your own key, but for the sake fo semplicity we generate a new one
+> this step is not mandatory, you can use your own key, but for the sake fo simplicity we generate a new one

 run this in the project root